 The Philosophy Department rotates or modifies the content of its upper-level seminars on an ongoing basis.
 The Department also makes some modifications in its normal courses, rotating content in and out.
 Doing so allows philosophy faculty to keep courses fresh and exciting for the students, and helps to keep faculty interest and enthusiasm high.
-For example, Dr. Money had taught the PH 381 seminar as a course on Nietzsche, as a seminar on personal identity, and as a course on the intelligent design-evolution controversy.
+For example, Dr. Money had taught the PH 381 seminar as a course on Nietzsche, as a seminar on personal identity, as a course on the intelligent designevolution controversy, and as a course on ethical naturalism.
 Similarly, Dr. Jacobs has taught the same course as a seminar on philosophy and literature, the aesthetics and ethics of class, and the politics and aesthetics of food.
 The title of the course is the same, but it is a new course nonetheless.
 This type of "internal evolution" takes place frequently within the Department.